withastro/astro/packages/astro/src/assets/README.md

-# vite-plugin-assets
+# assets

-This Vite plugin powers the assets story of Astro, allowing users to import helpers from `astro:assets` to generate optimized assets
+This directory powers the Assets story in Astro.
+Notably, it contains all the code related to optimizing images and serving them in the different modes Astro can run in (SSG, SSR, dev, build etc).